HaitaoMao/HaitaoMao.github.io/_posts/2022-02-08-A review on graph classification.md

 ## How does graph classification borrows ideas from Image Classification?

 It is not hard to think about the relationship between graph classification and Image classification.
 Image can be viewed as a specific graph which each node is a pixel which has three features on RGB, and the edge structure is more like grid.
-It seems natural to generalize the idea from Image to graph.
+It seems natural to generalize the idea from image to graph.
 As most graphs have the similar properties like image which are locality, stationarity, and composionality.

 CNN has followining advantages:

 - Comparing with methods from spectral domain which rely on fixed spectrum of graph Laplacian for single structure, CNN can **handle graphs with varying size and connectivity**
 - Comparing with differentiable Neural Graph Fingerprint (another family of method inspired by Fingerprint), feature are not directed sum up localized vertex features, weights in CNN ensure the power to filter the unimportant features.
-- Comparing with traditional Graph Kernel methods, the time complexity comes down from quadratic to linear on #nodes
+- Comparing with traditional Graph Kernel methods, the time complexity comes down from quadratic to linear on the number of nodes